Pythonaire/Photovoltaic/README.md

-# Photovoltaic
+# Photovoltaic RTC 6000

 Implement a photovoltaic system (inclusive battery) into homekit, with fakegato-history.

+python packages needed:
+- HAP-Python
+- sqlite3
+- rtcclient

 FillDatabase.py read photovoltaic values via rtcclient and store them into a local database.
 It is called by a cron job each 5 minutes.

-sudo crontab -u root -e
+sudo crontab -u root -e (instead of simple crontab - e use this to route FillDatabase messages through cron into syslog)

 */10 * * * * /usr/bin/python3 /your file location/FillDatabase.py >> /var/log/syslog 2>&1